 - Life insurance premiums

-- Utility bills, such as cable, water, electric, sewer, and trash.
-Don’t forget about video streaming services such as Netflix, Hulu or Amazon Prime.
+- Utility bills include cable, water, electricity, sewer, and trash.
+Remember video streaming services such as Netflix, Hulu, or Amazon Prime.

 - Accounts for health and leisure activities, such as a gym membership